Jamie135/Tokenizer/documentation/README.md

 unpause()
 ```

-More information about other functions from OpenZeppelin library: [OpenZeppelin](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#ERC20)
+More information about other functions from [OpenZeppelin](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#ERC20) library.